Time to Upgrade Your Windows 10

 All Windows 10 computers will be required to be updated to 1703, the latest version of the operating system, in order to adhere to Microsoft's schedule for support, patches, and additional features.

 ITS recommends beginning the install prior to leaving campus for the work day so that you can begin work the following morning without delay.
 This upgrade will take approximately 45 minutes to 2 hours to complete and may require multiple reboots of your computer.
 Any work done on documents during the install will not be saved - please save your work before upgrading!

 You may choose to manually install the 1703 upgrade when it is most convenient for you using the installation instructions below.
-Any computers that have not upgraded by Friday, October 27 will have the upgrade pushed to their computer for automatic installation and reboot.
+Any computers that have not upgraded by Monday, April 10 will no longer be supported and will be out of compliance.

 Follow the instructions below to manually upgrade your computer to the latest version of Windows 10.

 Open the Software Center by typing "software center" in the Cortana search bar of your Windows 10 PC computer.
 Click on the desktop app to open it.